DIY Nail Marbling

-Can't pick just one color for your manicure?
+Can't settle on a color for your manicure?
 Nail marbling lets you swirl together four or more!

 "Nail marbling is a water technique where the polish is floated on top of the water and it creates a marble/tie-dye effect on the nail," says Kevin Roberts from Michaelyndon Salon.
 The best part?
 You can do it at home!